 This mean’s that when headphones are plugged in it sounds huge but when a mono plug is in it is just mono.

-When connecting the Bleep Drum to other gear always use a mono 1/8″ cable or a stereo cable with a mono 1/4″ adapter.
+When connecting it to other gear always use a mono 1/8″ cable on the Bleep Drum end.

 The left knob controls the pitch of the red pad, the snare.